 Certain existing and potential competitors of our HIFU division may have substantially greater financial, research and development, sales and marketing and personnel resources than us and may have more experience in developing, manufacturing, marketing and supporting new products.
-We believe that an important factor in the potential future market for HIFU treatments will be the ability to make the substantial investments in research and development in advancing the technology beyond the treatment of prostate cancer.
-This future investment is wholly dependent on the successful acceptance of the device for the treatment of prostate cancer.
+We believe that an important factor in the potential future market for HIFU treatments will be the ability to make the substantial investments in research and development required to advance the technology beyond the treatment of prostate cancer.
+These future investments are wholly dependent on the successful acceptance of the device for the treatment of prostate cancer.